 Book an Appointment to See Your Dentist

 It is recommended that you see your dentist every six months.
+Contact our office in Harris Park to schedule your next visit.
 Your dentist will have a thorough look at your teeth and your gums to make sure everything is nice and healthy.
 Any existing fillings or previous dental work will also be checked.